yanbinc2/ME_codes/README.md

 We provide a toy dataset, which is a subset of MNIST, for the user to experience the ME algorithm.
 It is the embedded dataset named "MNIST_tSNE_5000.csv" and is located in the phase1/data/ directory.
 We experimented with the ME algorithm on hardware consisting of an Intel® Xeon® CPU E5-2667 v4 3.20 GHz, 256 GB RAM, and an NVIDIA GPU Quadro P4000.
-The software we applied includes R 4.1.1, Python 3.7.9, TensorFlow 2.1.0, and Matlab 9.10.0 (R2021a).
+The software we applied includes R 4.1.1, RStudio, kknn of R Package , Python 3.7.9, TensorFlow 2.1.0, and Matlab 9.10.0 (R2021a).

 #
 (b) File descriptions: